Shephexd/shephexd.github.io/_posts/tensorflow/2018-08-08-Introduction_to_tensorflow.md

 ## Tensorflow concept

-Tensorflow means the computed tensors by follwing flows.
+Tensorflow means the computed tensors[^tensor_wiki] by following flows.

+The tensors are computing graph as an acyclic graph capable of parallel computation.

-> In mathematics, **tensors** are geometric objects that describe 	linear relations](https://en.wikipedia.org/wiki/Linear_relation) between geometric vectors, scalars, and other tensors.
+> In mathematics, **tensors** are geometric objects that describe linear relations between geometric vectors, scalars, and other tensors.

-Your calculation will be processed sequentially as you defined tensors and arithmetic opertations.
+Your calculation will be processed sequentially as you defined tensors and arithmetic operations.